italian dessert recipes

 This limoncello recipe is easy to make.
 Only 3 ingredients - and all recipes are basically the same.
 I had my brother-in-law email me his copy of the recipe since he made these for us this past New Year's Eve.

-Well kinda.
 The ingredients are the easy part.
 Waiting for it to be ready is the tougher part.
+Plan on a week for it to sit and saturate.
+But once it's done you have a bottle for a long time!

 Limoncello Recipe